-Australia and Jordan enjoy a warm and increasingly diverse relationship, underpinned by strengthening political ties, longstanding cultural links and a small but growing trade relationship.
+Australia and Jordan enjoy a warm and increasingly diverse relationship, underpinned by strengthening political ties, longstanding cultural links and a small trade relationship.
 Australia established diplomatic relations with Jordan in 1975.
 The Jordanian Embassy in Canberra was opened in 1976 and the Australian Embassy in Amman was established in 1979.
+King Abdullah and Queen Rania visited Australia in November 2016.

 Jordan is a constitutional monarchy.
 The current monarch, King Abdullah II ibn Al-Hussein, is Head of State and Commander-in-Chief of the Armed Forces.
 The King exercises executive authority through the Prime Minister, who is appointed by the King and advises on the appointment of other Ministers of the Cabinet.